MelchiorDahrk/Expedition32/readme.md

 If author(s) is/are not able to be contacted through a reasonable effort, Then you are free to copy and redistribute the material in its entirety for use in The Elder Scrolls III: Morrowind

+## Known Issues

+Some objects in the White Cliffs do not look right in distant land with MGE XE Custom music does not currently work with MWSE due to issues with the MUSE interop (not currently included) SSQN interops may not work with all side quests

 ## Changelog

 1.2.0